drodriguezSRL/ORBSLAM3_implementation/README.md

 - [E1] Add `DEBIAN_FRONTEND=noninteractive` to `Dockerfile`
 - [E2] Fix typo in `Dockerfile`, from `_DCMAKE_BUILD_TYPE=Release` to `-D CMAKE_BUILD_TYPE=Release`
 - [E3] Before changing anything major, I checked the libraries installed and some didn't match Kevin's implementation.
 Changed `Dockerfile` to match Kevin's to the letter.
 Fixed.
 - [E4] Checkiong current WSL limits.
 Extended WSL memory in `.wslconfig` to 8GB.
 Stil crushing.
 Could be due to building from VSCode?
 Trying to build container without running ORBSLAM3 `build.sh`.
 Success.
-Trying to run container in PowerShell and build ORBSLAM3 from whithin.
+Trying to run container in PowerShell and build ORBSLAM3 from whithin by running `sh build.sh` inside the `ORBSLAM-3`folder.
 Lots of errors and warnings.
 Run it 3 times.
 Built ORBSLAM3 succesfully after 3 attempts.
 No changes made.
+Name of the container `great_jackson`.
 - [E5] Pangolin relies on X11, the Linux windowing system.
 Inside Docker, there's no GUI access by default, unless we give it permission.

-Included the `ENV DISPLAY=:0` to the `Dockerfile`.
-Also I need to configure X11 server access with `xhost +local:root` before running the docker container.
-Make sure to run `xhost -loca:root` to revoke access after.
+First, we need to give permision to the `root` user to access X display by running `xhost +local:root` in the terminal where the Docker container will be run.
+We could also give permision to all local users with `xhost +local:` or even to all users with `xhost +`.
+Permissions can be revoked by the same commands simply swapping `+`for `-`.
+I'm going to create a basch script to simplify this workflow by running this command followed by running the container.

+We also need to expose the X domain socket.
+When running the container, we want to create a new volume that maps `/tmp/.X11-unix` to `:/tmp/.X11-unix:rw`.
+I included this within the `docker-compose.yml` volumes.

+The third thing we need is giving it at X display by setting up the X environment variable.
+We can tell docker to use the same one the host is using `--env=DISPLAY`.
+I included this argument within my `docker-compose.yml` environment as `DISPLAY=${DISPLAY}`.

+>[!TIP]
+> We can also run the container as a user that has permision to access X display, e.g., run the container as a user that matches the host.

+**Doing next**: I'm going to rebuild the image with the new changes, build ORBSLAM3 from within the container and see if I manage to run an example.